linuxserver/docker-plex/README.md

 ### User / Group Identifiers

+**TL;DR** - The `PGID` and `PUID` values set the user / group you'd like your container to 'run as' to the host OS.
+This can be a user you've created or even root (not recommended).

 Part of what makes our containers work so well is by allowing you to specify your own `PUID` and `PGID`.
 This avoids nasty permissions errors with relation to data volumes (`-v` flags).
 When an application is installed on the host OS it is normally added to the common group called users, Docker apps due to the nature of the technology can't be added to this group.

-In summary the `PGID` and `PUID` values set the user / group you'd like your container to 'run as' to the host OS.
-This can be a user you've created or even root (not recommended).
+So we added this feature to let you easily choose

-## Updates
+## Updates / Monitoring

 * Upgrade to the latest version simply `docker restart plex`.
-* To monitor the logs of the container in realtime `docker logs -f plex`.
+* Monitor the logs of the container in realtime `docker logs -f plex`.

 **Credits**